Techtonique/nnetsauce/README.md

 Every model in the `nnetsauce` is based on the component __g(XW + b)__, where:

-- __X__ is a matrix containing the explanatory variables and (optional) clustering information about the individuals.
-The clustering methods available are _k-means_ and a _Gaussian Mixture Model_; they help in taking into account data's heterogeneity.
+- __X__ is a matrix containing the explanatory variables and (optional) clustering information.
+The clustering methods available are _k-means_ and a _Gaussian Mixture Model_; they help in taking into account input data's heterogeneity.
 - __W__ creates new, additional explanatory variables from __X__.
 It can be drawn from various random and quasirandom sequences.
 - __b__ is an optional bias parameter.
 - __g__ is an _activation function_ such as the hyperbolic tangent or the sigmoid function (among others), that renders the combination of explanatory variables (through __W__) nonlinear.